Cyber Policy Shark Tank

 The rules are simple, the impacts can be meaningful

-- 4 points for using the right levers, targets, and authorities of the Legislative branch (formal or informal)
+| Using the right levers, targets, and authorities of the Legislative branch (formal or informal) | 4 |

-- 3 points for how likely the idea is to address the problem it sets out to
+| Likelihood to address the problem it sets out to solve | 3 |

 How to enter and what to expect